amit154154/Sana-Simplified/Readme.md

 | 7,500  | ![Step 7.5k](assets/tom_and_jerry_all_assets/tomjerry_video_class_lora16_seed69420_cfg4/tomjerry_lora_step007500_seed69420.gif) |
 | 10,000 | ![Step 10k](assets/tom_and_jerry_all_assets/tomjerry_video_class_lora16_seed69420_cfg4/tomjerry_lora_step010000_seed69420.gif) |

-when all examples are from seed 69420 and the sane class prompt
+when all examples are from seed 69420 and the same class prompt

 ---